mihatorikei/codeigniter-vitejs/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability please email [mihatorikei@gmail.com](mailto:mihatorikei@gmail.com) insted of instead of using the issue tracker.
+If you discover a security vulnerability please email [mihatorikei@gmail.com](mailto:mihatorikei@gmail.com) instead of using the issue tracker.